ajgae/hashtable-c/README.md

 The user is presented with a simple prompt.
 A few commands can be issued.
 Arguments are space-separated, with no support for including space characters in arguments yet.

-- `exit`: exit the program.
+- `exit`, `quit` or `q`: exit the program.
-- `put`: adds the given key-value pair to the hashtable.
-Requires two arguments.
+- `put`: add the given key-value pair to the hashtable.
+Requires two arguments (key and value).
+- `remove`: attempt to remove the entry with the given key from the hashtable.
+Requires one argument (key).
 - `show`: display information about the hashtable, such as capacity, load factor, and existing key-value pairs.
+Requires zero arguments.
-- `hash`: display hash of first argument.
-If there is a second argument, and it is a valid positive non-zero integer, show hash of first argument modulo second argument.
+- `hash`: display the hash value of the first argument in base 16.
+If there is a second argument, and it is a valid positive non-zero integer, show hash of first argument modulo second argument, in base 10.